Video of protester stripped and beaten fires Egypt fury

 But the police action against protests this time has been far deadlier than it was even a few months ago, when bigger crowds demonstrated against a new constitution.
 That suggests to opponents that Mursi has ordered a tougher response.

-"The instructions of the interior minister to use excessive violence in confronting protesters does not seem like surprising behaviour given the clear incitement by prominent figures in the presidency," said opposition coalition spokesman Khaled Daoud.
+"The instructions of the interior minister to use excessive violence in confronting protesters does not seem like surprising behaviour given the clear incitement by prominent figures in the presidency, and leaders of the Muslim Brotherhood to which the president belongs, and other parties in solidarity with them," said Khaled Daoud, spokesman for the opposition National Front.

 The liberal, leftist and secularist opposition accuses Mursi of betraying the revolution that toppled Mubarak by concentrating too much power in his own hands and those of his Muslim Brotherhood, a formerly underground Islamist movement.